aws-samples/openbanking-brazilian-auth-samples/README.md

 cdk deploy
 ```

 This will install all packages required.
 CDK will then bootstrap a deploy environment in your account.
 You will then synthetize a cloudformation template and finally deploy it.
-The end result will be the following architecture:
+The end result will be the following architecture performing the following steps:

 ![arquitetura](arquitetura.png)